-As a consequence of Covid-19 in 2020, the BANK of Greenland has continuously ascertained OIK (objective indication of credit deterioration) for individual exposures deemed to be affected by Covid-19.
-Furthermore, as a managerial estimate, the Bank has written down DKK 19 million as of end-2020, distributed on sector level, with particular weight given to the hotel, real estate and private segments.
-In addition, a general cyclical premium is included in the amount of DKK 19 million.
+As a consequence of Covid-19 the BANK of Greenland has continuously noted OIK (objective indication of credit deterioration) for individual exposures assessed to be affected by Covid-19.
+Furthermore, on a discretionary basis, the Bank has written down DKK 21 million at year-end 2021, distributed at sector level, with particular weight given to the hotel, transport, real estate and private segments.
+This includes a general cyclical addition.